qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 {a}_{n} {\sigma}_{i}^{{22}}
 ```

-Similar to operators, one can also create so called [`IndexedVariable`](@ref) objects, which consist simply of a name and an index.
+Similar to operators, one can also create so-called [`IndexedVariable`](@ref) objects, which consist simply of a name and an index.

 ```@example symbolic_sums